chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 }
 ~~~

-Clients compute the first valid representation of this directory, i.e., the first entry in the list that the client can use, which might be the key ID
+Clients compute the first valid representation of this directory, i.e., the first entry in
-of the first key in the "token-keys" list (depending on the "not-before" value), or the
+the list that the client can use, which might be the key ID of the first key in the
-key ID of the second key in the "token-keys" list.
-The key ID is computed as defined in
+"token-keys" list (depending on the "not-before" value), or the key ID of the second key
-{{Section 6.5 of PRIVACYPASS-ISSUANCE}}.
+in the "token-keys" list.
+The key ID is computed as defined in {{Section 6.5 of PRIVACYPASS-ISSUANCE}}.

 ## Oblivious HTTP Profile {#profile-ohttp}

-Clients can run K-Check for OHTTP in several ways depending on the deployment.
+Clients can run consistency checks for OHTTP in several ways depending on the deployment.
 In practice,
 common deployments are as follows:

 1. Clients are configured with gateway configurations; and